 Tom’s poems have been published in several magazines and anthologies.
 One of his poems, Proposal, first published in Orbis, was included in the BBC series/anthology Essential Poems (to Fall in Love with).
 Tom is a member of the Original Poets of Clapham Stanza Poetry Group, and four of his poems were included in their 2018 anthology Uncommon.

-In the words of Helena Nelson of the HappenStance press which published a short selection of Tom’s poetry in 2010 (and a longer collection - Envoy - in 2013, Tom's poems demonstrate that 'elegant formalism and contemporary style can still go hand in hand, a fact to which the poems in this Sampler bear witness.'
+In the words of Helena Nelson of the HappenStance Press, which published a short selection of his poetry in 2010 and a longer collection - Envoy - in 2013, Tom's poems demonstrate that 'elegant formalism and contemporary style can still go hand in hand'.